Skip to content

 We don't prescribe medication.
 We're therapists, not psychiatrists or nurse practitioners.
 For many forms of depression, therapy alone is sufficient and effective.
 For severe depression, treatment-resistant presentations, or depression with strong neurovegetative features (severe sleep disruption, weight loss, or significant cognitive slowing), the combination of therapy and medication is often more effective than either alone, with the APA depression guideline and the NIMH treatment overview both supporting this layered approach.

 The honest timeline of feeling better is worth naming.
 Antidepressants typically take 4 to 8 weeks to reach full effect, with side effects often peaking in the first two weeks before settling.
-Talk therapy effects are more gradual, with most clients describing the first noticeable shift somewhere between session 4 and session 10.
-The early phase of treatment can feel discouraging precisely because depression flattens the experience of progress; small shifts often go unnoticed until you look back from a few weeks out.
+Talk therapy effects are more gradual.
+The early phase of treatment can feel discouraging precisely because depression dulls the experience of progress; small shifts often go unnoticed until you look back from a few weeks out.

 If you're in active suicidal crisis, individual outpatient therapy is not the right level of care for that moment.
 Please call or text 988 (the Suicide and Crisis Lifeline), call 911, or go to an emergency department.
-We can pick up the work afterward, often in coordination with a discharge plan from inpatient or intensive outpatient treatment.
+We can pick up the work afterward.
 Our role is the steady-state therapy that helps prevent the next crisis, not the acute intervention itself.

 Free 15-minute call.
 We'll figure out together if we're the right starting point.